 Policy and regulatory approaches to data flows

 At the moment, there is no single approach to enabling trusted access, use, and flow of data.
 Governments currently pursue different or even multiple and complementary approaches.
 Some prefer to approach the issue using unilateral mechanisms.
 Others pursue intergovernmental arrangements through organizations such as the OECD and the World Trade Organisation.
 In addition, some approach this through trade agreements, including binding provisions that enable data (both personal and non-personal) to flow while maintaining exceptions for meeting legitimate objectives such as national security.
-In the interest of business, multilateral agreements are preferable as they involve several countries.
+In the interest of business, multilateral agreements involving are preferable as they involve several countries.

 Under the legal framework of most jurisdictions, non-personal data is defined by negation, as data which are not personal data.
 Personal data is afforded a certain level of protection because it relates to fundamental rights such as privacy, and important values such as data autonomy.
 Therefore, personal data must be clearly defined for ease of regulatory compliance.